Humanities - Geography

 - Global Development and Connections; one option from: Health, Human Rights and Intervention or Migration, Identity and Sovereignty.

 - Synoptic Investigation of a contemporary Geographical issue.

 - 3,000-4,000 Independent Fieldwork Investigation

 Paper 3 (20%)

 Progression and Careers

 Geography opens up an amazing breadth of career opportunities and students wishing to use their geographical skills in careers have gone on to extremely varied fields, ranging from careers in the armed forces, engineering, journalism, conservation, law, environmental consultancy, meteorology, landscaping, local government, teaching, lecturing and surveying to name but a few!!

-For further information, please see Mr Ryan - Head of Geography.
+For further information, please see Mrs Emerson or Miss Gamble – Teachers of Geography.